-This 9th edition of The Photoville FENCE in Winchester is unlike any past exhibition of this year-round public photography project, including the exhibitions we and others have presented on the fences of SoWA and around Boston over the years.
-This exhibition will again take the form of Photo-Xs with a 10-foot diameter, one of Photoville’s customizable, modular and transportable systems to exhibit photography indoors and outdoors.
-In the largest display of Photo-Xs, 16 of these structures will be distributed throughout our Winchester Cultural District.
-Our installation is one of 13 installation sites in the United States and Canada.
-In addition there will be banners at the High School and Griffin Museum with street lamp banners on Skillings Rd.
+The Photoville FENCE in Winchester returns again this year in its 9th iteration.
+The Photoville FENCE in Winchester takes the form of 10-foot diameter Photo-Xs.
+In the largest display of Photo-Xs, 16 of these structures will be distributed throughout the Winchester Cultural District.
+The installation is one of 11 installation sites across the United States and Canada.
+In addition there will be banners at the Winchester High School, Griffin Museum and street lamp banners on Skillings Rd.

-We brought this exhibition to Winchester in 2020 to celebrate our town becoming a cultural district, and because Winchester is an epicenter for photography.
-With its plentiful public spaces as a backdrop the Fence provides an opportunity for a one-of-a-kind exhibition that connects the town through photography, visual stories and music.
+In partnership with Photoville and the Winchester Cultural District, the Griffin Museum again brings this exhibition to Winchester in 2021 to celebrate our town’s second year as a cultural district, and celebrates Winchester as an epicenter for photography.
+With its plentiful public spaces as a backdrop the Fence provides an opportunity for a one-of-a-kind photography exhibition that connects the town through photography, visual stories, sculptural structures and music.

-With this outdoor exhibition, our public gets to experience our town and its cultural institutions and businesses through a nice manageable walk and a scavenger hunt type journey.
-These installations are all ADA compliant.
+With this outdoor exhibition, our public experiences our town and its cultural institutions and businesses through a scenic visit with 19 installations of photographic artwork and music performed by Winchester Community Music School faculty.
+The Fence installations are all ADA compliant.
 Masks and social distancing are required during these times.
-We ask visitors not to touch the installations for sanitary reasons and please maintain 6 feet of social distance.
+We ask visitors not to touch the installations for sanitary reasons and please maintain 6 feet of social distance even if fully vaccinated.

 The photographers of the 9th Edition of the Photoville FENCE and the New England Regional Showcase will be on view beginning June 12, 2021.
-A selection of photographs from the Winchester High School’s PhotoSynthesis program will also be showcased on the Photo-Xs and banners.
+A selection of photographs from the Winchester High School’s PhotoSynthesis program will also be showcased as part of the exhibition.

-See two example photographs of the Xs from Photoville Fence in Winchester 8th edition.
+See below two example photographs of the Xs from Photoville Fence in Winchester 8th edition.

-Submissions are currently closed for the 9th edition of The Photoville FENCE, which will be displayed in 13 cities between summer 2021 and summer 2022.
+The 9th edition of The Photoville FENCE, is displayed in 11 cities between Fall 2020 and summer 2021.
 Visit the website for details.
 Any questions?
 Let us know.
 Visiting the Photoville FENCE in Winchester is free for all.
-Masks are manditory in public spaces during these times.
 Take out food for lunch or dinner in our many business establishments set up to control social distancing with established protocols.
 Shop our stores using social distancing protocols as well.
 Visit the Griffin Museum of Photography to see Fence installs outside and the Griffin’s exhibits inside the museum while observing our social distancing protocols and using masks.
 All are welcome here.

-The video link below is the documentation of the installation of the Photoville Fence in Winchester created by the AGF Interns’ Emma Illidge and Sophie Franhill created during COVID-19.
+The video link below is the documentation of the installation of the Photoville Fence in Winchester 8th edition created by the AGF Interns’ Emma Illidge and Sophie Franhill created during COVID-19.

 View the Photoville Fence in Winchester install.